richardhaslam/frackit/paper.md

 # Acknowledgements

-We thank the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) for supporting this work by funding SFB 1313, Project Number 327154368.
+We thank the German Research Foundation (Deutsche Forschungsgemeinschaft) for supporting this work by funding SFB 1313, Project Number 327154368.

 # References